Gravel bike setup explained: how to choose the right gearing, wheel size, tyres and more

 SRAM eTap AXS XPLR cassette on a Canyon Grizl gravel bike

-SRAM's XPLR cassette offers a 440 per cent range with sprockets ranging from 10-44t. - Russell Burton / Our Media
+SRAM's XPLR cassette offers a 440 per cent range with sprockets ranging from 10-44t.
+Russell Burton / Our Media

-Acknowledging the surge in popularity of gravel riding, all of the major groupset manufacturers have released gravel-specific groupsets over the past few years: Shimano GRX, Campagnolo Ekar and SRAM XPLR.
+Acknowledging the surge in popularity of gravel riding, each of the major groupset manufacturers has released gravel-specific groupsets over the past few years: Shimano GRX, Campagnolo Ekar and SRAM XPLR.

 All three share wider gear ranges than equivalent road bike groupsets.
 The numbers of gears, or ‘speeds’ on the cassette, they offer overlaps and differs.
 Shimano GRX has options for 10-speed, 11-speed and 12-speed setups, SRAM XPLR uses a 12-speed cassette, while Campagnolo Ekar pushes on further to 13 sprockets.

-Besides gearing, these gravel bike groupsets have been designed to contend with the increased braking demands of gravel riding.
+Besides gearing, these gravel groupsets have been designed to contend with the increased braking demands of gravel riding.
 Shimano’s GRX brakes take Servo Wave tech from the company’s mountain bike groupsets to increase braking power and modulation for steeper, more technical descents.

 As with road and MTB drivetrains, you can choose between mechanical or electronic groupsets with Shimano and SRAM options.
 Campagnolo Ekar is mechanical only.